xxlllz/ODE-based-RL/README.md

 The code has not been fully refactored.
 But the baseline and codebase could be found in [Recurrent Model-Free RL Can Be a Strong Baseline for Many POMDPs].
 Modifying the recurrent model with GRU-ODE proposed in our work could generally work.

+##New
-Maybe there are some bugs or issues that have not been solved，I will continue to work on these issue.
+Maybe there are some bugs or issues that have not been solved, I will continue to work on these issues.

 ### "Standard" POMDP